 Eyes take a lot of abuse at the office.
-Between staring at a computer screen from the time the workday begins and staring at a tiny Blackberry when running between meetings, it's a wonder any office worker out there isn't staring at the world through Coke-bottle-thick glasses.
+Between staring at a computer screen from the time the workday begins and staring at a tiny Blackberry when running between meetings, it's a wonder all office workers out there aren't staring at the world through Coke-bottle-thick glasses.

 Now, office workers have one more vision killer to worry about: overhead lighting.
 Working all day long under bright fluorescent bulbs may cause permanent damage to your eyesight, according to a recent study from researchers at Australian National University (ANU) in Canberra, Australia.